Search

 Non-sterile compounding is still a very clean process.
 Pharmacy technicians wear protective garb, masks, and gloves and must routinely clean their compounding stations.

-This includes dosage forms such as ingestible medications (capsules, troches, liquid) and topical medications (creams, ointments, gels).
+Non-sterile compounding includes dosage forms such as ingestible medications (capsules, troches, liquid) and topical medications (creams, ointments, gels).

 Common Sterile Medications